What is Google Optimise and why you should be using it?

 Here are some examples of tests you can carry out in Google Optimize:

-A/B – The most basic type of test where you compare one element against another.
+– The most basic type of test where you compare one element against another.
 You could test one landing page vs another or a headline or a call-to-action…the list is endless.

-Redirect tests – Similar to a A/B test excepting that you’re testing the 2 elements separately.
+– Similar to a A/B test excepting that you’re testing the 2 elements separately.
 For example, before launching your new website, you could test it with real users showing only one version to one set of users and another to a different set.

-Multivariate tests – Think A/B/C/D… You can test multiple variants of multiple elements at the same time.
+– Think A/B/C/D… You can test multiple variants of multiple elements at the same time.
 In other words you can combine testing landing page with the headline on one version with the call-to-action on another and so on….

 And there you have it.